Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 went terribly wrong and we need to do another rebuild.
 For example, this could happen if there was a typo in the configuration file.
 *If you ever modify `/etc/nixos/configuration.nix`, you'll need to rebuild & reboot.*
-The rebuild & reboot cycle is the fundemental implication of having a declarative OS.
+The rebuild & reboot cycle is the fundamental implication of having a declarative OS.

-**Tenth**, if you want to verify that everything is working on your router after reboort, you can log in as root and run `ifconfig` again.
+**Tenth**, if you want to verify that everything is working on your router after reboot, you can log in as root and run `ifconfig` again.
 This time, you should see `eth0`, `wlan0`, and `br0` devices.
 Of course, the `ping` command should also work too.